Skip to content

 Automatic Schema Detection

-BoilStream automatically detects the message format:
+BoilStream automatically detects the Confluent wire format:

-1. Checks for Confluent magic byte (0x00)
+1. Checks for magic byte (0x00)

-2. Extracts schema ID from bytes 1-4
+2. Extracts global schema ID from bytes 1-4

-4. Converts Avro to Arrow format
+4. Converts Avro to Arrow format using SIMD

 Schema Evolution

-• Forward compatibility: Add optional fields
+• Forward compatibility: Add optional fields (nullable or with defaults)

 • Backward compatibility: Remove optional fields